 Can I use a birth pool wherever I give birth?

-As the image below displays, the percentage of women at low risk of complications who use water for pain relief varies according to their planned birth environment.
+The percentage of women at low risk of complications who use water for pain relief varies according to their planned birth environment:

 Using a birth pool in a birth centre or labour ward